RoccoLoxPrograms/CelticCE/docs/osutilityfunctions.rst

         5: Disp "PROGRAM MIDDLE"
         6: det(79,Theta+1) // Jump to the line after the previous jump, in this case, line 3

     To make using this command easier, you can view the line number of the line your cursor is currently on in the editor by pressing :kbd:`2nd` + :kbd:`enter` if Celtic is installed.
-This will display the current line number in the status bar, along with the current size of the program in bytes as well.
+This will display the current line number in the status bar, along with the current byte offset and size of the program in bytes as well.

+    Alternative method: ``det(79)`` OR ``det(79, 0)``
+        If no line argument is included or you attempt to jump to line 0, Celtic will only return the current line offset without jumping.

     Parameters:
      * ``line``: The line of the program currently being executed to jump to.